lmns-solutions/arduino-interactive-lessons/electronics/series-parallel.md

 In our Ohm's Law lesson we analyzed relatively straightforward circuits with a single resistor.
 These circuits helped us build a foundation for and a conceptual understanding of Ohm's Law and how to apply it; however, most circuits are not so simple.

 In this lesson, we we're going to extend Ohm's Law to more complicated circuits: resistors in **series** and resistors in **parallel**.
 In short:
-* Resistors in series **divide voltage** and are one of the most common (and useful) circuit configurations when working with microcontrollers and resistive sensors like [potentiometers](../arduino/potentiometers.md), [force-sensitive resistors](../arduino/force-sensitive-resistors.md), and [photocells](../sensors/photoresistors.md).
+* Resistors in series **divide voltage** and are one of the most common (and useful) circuit configurations when working with microcontrollers and resistive sensors like {% include tlink.html id='arduino-potentiometers' text='potentiometers' %}, {% include tlink.html id='arduino-force-sensitive-resistors' text='force-sensitive resistors' %}, and {% include tlink.html id='sensors-photoresistors' text='photocells' %}.
 * Resistors in parallel **divide current** (and more current travels down paths with less resistance).
 Parallel circuits are useful, for example, in powering multiple LEDs.

 ![Image shows two diagrams: on the left is a circuit with series resistors and on the right is a circuit with parallel resistors.](assets/images/OhmsLaw_IntroToSeriesVsParallelResistorCircuits_ByJonFroehlich.png)